Michaelmcpheejr/Third-Party-Vendor-Risk-Assessment/Questionnaires/Extended_Module_30_Questionnaire.md

 ---

+## When This Module Is Required

+This module is required if any of the following apply:

+- No SOC 2 Type II or ISO 27001 equivalent evidence
+- MFA not enforced for privileged access
+- Encryption controls are unclear or missing
+- Recent breach or weak incident response maturity
+- High risk integration (API or admin level access)

+---

 ## Section 1: Governance and Security Program (Questions 1–5)

 1. Do you have a designated security leader (CISO or equivalent) responsible for your security program?